What is Papaya Young Directors?

-The file with your film should have the sponsor’s name in it with your last name following (no Polish characters).
+The file with your film should include the sponsor’s name on it with your last name following (no Polish characters).

 Can I put the film on my web page so that the actors, the crew and my friends and family can view it?

-You have full right to show the film to the above-mentioned people only if the link is private or protected by a password, do not put the film in a public domain, as this is forbidden at this stage of the competition.
-This also applies to tagging the brand and including any info on the brief unless stated otherwise by PYD.
-Until the day of the competition’s commencement nobody has the right to make the films public.
+You have the right to show the film to the names mentioned above, only if the link is private or protected by a password.
+Do not put the film in a public domain.
+It is forbidden at this stage of the competition.
+This also applies to tagging the brand and including any information of the brief in the public domain unless stated otherwise by PYD.

 What documents are required for my film’s participation in the third stage of the competition?

-In order to partake in the third stage of the competition it is required to sign a contract with the organizer pertaining to the transfer of the explication's copyrights and film’s copyrights and related claims.
+In order to partake in the third stage of the competition it is required to sign a contract with the organiser in regards to the transfer of the treatment's copyrights, and film’s copyrights.
 Additionally, each film is to include signed credits.
-Documents are to be signed and sent so that PYD is sure that you have not violated the rights of any third party.
+Documents are to be signed and sent to PYD, to make sure that you have not violated the rights of any third party.

-We want you to show proof that individuals who took part in your project gave consent to submit the film to PYD, so that the film can be used within the terms of the contract you have with us.
-If you use music files as a part of your film, all copyright owners of used music (writers, composers, producers etc.) must sign a licensing agreement with you, so that as a filmmaker you are allowed to use their work in your film.
+You will also need to show proof that individuals who took part in your project gave consent to submit the film to PYD.
+If you use music files as a part of your film, all copyright owners of used music (writers, composers, producers etc.) must sign a licensing agreement permitting you.

-The contestant is required to sign agreements with all creators engaged in the production process as well as obtain all necessary copyrights.
-In the case of actors and music, the contestant is to obtain a licence for commercial use on the Internet for the period of 15 months starting with the day following the Final Gala.
-Plus, another licence for indefinite period for use at festivals, competitions and internet for self-promotional reasons and archiving purposes of the Organizer and remaining creators.
+You will also be required to sign agreements with all creators engaged in the production process, as well as obtain all necessary copyrights.
+In the case of actors and music, you will need to obtain a licence for commercial use on the Internet for the period of 15 months, starting with the day following the Final Gala.
+In addition, you will also need to obtain another licence for an indefinite period for use at festivals, competitions, the internet etc. As well as for the archiving purposes of the Organiser - and any self promotional reasons.

 Do the actors taking part in the film receive any pay?

-Remember that by taking part in the competition and signing contracts with the competition organizer you transfer the rights of personal portrayal onto PYD for the period of at least 15 months starting the day after PYD commencement, for use on the Internet, including commercial use and for an indefinite period for self-promotion use by the organizer and other creators.
+Remember that by taking part in the competition and signing contracts with the competition organiser you are transferring all rights of personal portrayal to PYD for a period of at least 15 months starting the day after the PYD commencement, for use on the Internet, including commercial use and for an indefinite period for self-promotion and use by the organiser and other creators.

-For the use of film on the internet for the abovementioned period, actors and other performance receive no compensation, since that is to be taken care of during the production process.
+For the use of film on the internet (for the above mentioned period), actors and other performance will receive no compensation, as this will be taken care of during the production process.